Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 • In cooking.

-On the basis of Brazil nuts, various moisturizing and nourishing face and body masks are made.
-It is added to various perfumes and perfumes to emphasize the fragrance and increase the durability of the product.
+Brazil nuts are used to make various moisturizing and nourishing masks for the face and body.
+It is added to various perfumes and fragrances to enhance the aroma and increase the longevity of the product.

-Artists use oil to preserve the painting on long years.
-To eliminate fading of colors, this oil is added to the main palette to enhance its durability, as well as to obtain more rich shade
+Artists use oil to preserve the painting on for many years.
+To eliminate fading of paints, this oil is added to the main palette to enhance its durability, as well as to obtain more rich shade

 Brazil nuts are most often used in cooking.
 Traditional cuisine in some countries involves adding this product to salads, sauces and various snacks.
 Nuts are also used to make sweets, baked goods and many dessert dishes.